Kurocado-Studio/styleguide/Writerside/topics/Writerside.md

 1. **GITHUB_TOKEN**: This token is automatically provided by GitHub Actions and typically does not need to be added manually unless you require customized permissions.
+2. **PAT_FORCE_PUSH**: Personal Access Token configured with the necessary scopes (permissions) to allow a GitHub Actions workflow to perform force push operations on a repository.
-2. **Additional Secrets**: If your workflow requires access to external services or APIs (e.g., authentication tokens, API keys), add them here by clicking on **New repository secret** and providing the necessary name and value.
+3. **Additional Secrets**: If your workflow requires access to external services or APIs (e.g., authentication tokens, API keys), add them here by clicking on **New repository secret** and providing the necessary name and value.